akka/akka/akka-docs/src/main/paradox/typed/distributed-data.md

 durable entry if the data could not be stored for some reason.
 When enabling `write-behind-interval` such errors will only be logged and `UpdateSuccess` will still be the reply to the `Update`.

-There is one important caveat when it comes pruning of [CRDT Garbage](#crdt-garbage) for durable data.
+There is one important caveat when it comes pruning of @ref:[CRDT Garbage](#crdt-garbage) for durable data.
 If an old data entry that was never pruned is injected and merged with existing data after that the pruning markers have been removed the value will not be correct.
 The time-to-live of the markers is defined by configuration